xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 ### Using IAM roles for service accounts

-If GitLab is running in an AWS EKS cluster (version 1.14 or greater) one can use an AWS IAM role to authenticate to the S3 object storage without the need of generating or storing access tokens.
+If GitLab is running in an AWS EKS cluster (version 1.14 or greater), you can use an AWS IAM role to authenticate to the S3 object storage without the need of generating or storing access tokens.
 More information regarding using IAM roles in an EKS cluster can be found in the